Ultimaker/Cura/README.md

 This is the new, shiny frontend for Cura. [daid/Cura](https://github.com/daid/Cura.git) is the old legacy Cura that everyone knows and loves/hates.

-We re-worked the whole GUI code at Ultimaker, because the old code started to become a unmaintainable.
+We re-worked the whole GUI code at Ultimaker, because the old code started to become unmaintainable.

 Logging Issues